USS Midway (CV-41): Operation Frequent Wind

-Bung was escorted to the bridge where Chambers congratulated him on his outstanding airmanship, and his bravery in risking everything on a gamble beyond the point of no return without knowing for certain a carrier would be where he needed it.
+Buang was escorted to the bridge where Chambers congratulated him on his outstanding airmanship, and his bravery in risking everything on a gamble beyond the point of no return without knowing for certain a carrier would be where he needed it.
 The crew of Midway was so impressed that they established a fund to help him and his family get settled in the United States.
-The O-1 that Major Bung landed is now on display at the Naval Aviation Museum in Pensacola, Florida.
-Major Bung became the first Vietnamese pilot ever to land a fixed-wing aircraft on an aircraft carrier deck.
+The O-1 that Major Buang landed is now on display at the Naval Aviation Museum in Pensacola, Florida.
+Major Buang became the first Vietnamese pilot ever to land a fixed-wing aircraft on an aircraft carrier deck.

 Upon completion of ferrying people to other ships, Midway returned to Thailand and disembarked the Air Force helicopters at U-Tapao Royal Thai Navy Airfield.
 The CH-53s then airlifted over 50 RVNAF aircraft to the ship.
 With almost 100 helicopters and aircraft of the former RVNAF aboard, the ship steamed to Guam where the aircraft and helicopters were offloaded in twenty-four hours.
 While transiting back to the Philippines to pick up the ship's air wing, Midway was rerouted to act as a floating airfield in support of special operation forces rescuing the SS Mayagüez.
 Midway picked up the ship's regular air wing again a month later when the aircraft carrier returned NAS Cubi Point, Philippines.

 On 30 June 1975, Midway was redesignated from "CVA-41" to "CV-41".

 After Vietnam

 On 21 August 1976, a Navy task force headed by Midway made a show of force off the coast of Korea in reaction to an attack on two U.S. Army officers who were killed by North Korean soldiers on 18 August when they attempted to cut down a tree.
 The U.S. response to this incident was given the name Operation Paul Bunyan.
 Midway's participation was part of a U.S. demonstration of military concern vis-à-vis North Korea.

 Midway relieved Constellation as the Indian Ocean contingency carrier on 16 April 1979.
 This unscheduled deployment was due to USS Ranger colliding with the tanker Liberian Fortune near the Straits of Malacca, with Midway taking over Ranger's mission while she went in for repairs.
 Midway and her escorts continued a significant American naval presence in the oil-producing region of the Arabian Sea and Persian Gulf.
 On 18 November, the aircraft carrier steamed to the North Arabian Sea in connection with the continuing hostage crisis in Iran.
-Militant followers of the Ayatollah Khomeini, who had come to power following the overthrow of the Shah, seized the U.S. embassy in Tehran on 4 November and held 63 U.S. citizens hostage.
+Militant followers of the Ayatollah Khomeini, who had come to power following the overthrow of the Shah, seized the U.S. embassy in Tehran on 4 November and held 63 US citizens hostage.
 On 21 November Kitty Hawk arrived, and both carriers, along with their escort ships, were joined by Nimitz and her escorts on 22 January 1980.
 Midway was relieved by Coral Sea on 5 February.